BenLangmead/bowtie2/MANUAL.markdown

 Building Bowtie 2 from source requires a GNU-like environment with GCC, GNU Make and other basics.
 It should be possible to build Bowtie 2 on most vanilla Linux installations or on a Mac installation with [Xcode] installed.
 Bowtie 2 can also be built on Windows using [Cygwin] or [MinGW] (MinGW recommended).
-If building with MinGW, first install MinGW and [MSYS], the [zlib] library, and the [pthreads] library.
-You may also need the [GnuWin32] core and other utilities to drive the build process.
+For a MinGW build the choice of what compiler is to be used is important since this will determine if a 32 or 64 bit code can be successfully compiled using it.
+If there is a need to generate both 32 and 64 bit on the same machine then a multilib MinGW has to be properly installed.
+[MSYS], the [zlib] library, and depending on architecture [pthreads] library are also required.
+We are recommending a 64 bit build since it has some clear advantages in real life research problems.
+In order to simplify the MinGW setup it might be worth investigating popular MinGW personal builds since these are coming already prepared with most of the toolchains needed.

 First, download the source package from the [sourceforge site].
 Make sure you're getting the source package; the file downloaded should end in